2020 'Coming back to you' retreat.

 Of course that would be a really short blog post and not very informative (but simple to write).

-Before we go through the reasons you'll say you can't do it let's go through the reasons you should:
+Before we go through the reasons you'll say you can't do it let's go through the reasons you should, along with what meditation can help with;

 1. Boosts the immune system